optimacros/bdd_apps_documentation/advancedFeatues/advancedFeature.md

     When I click on "Grid Cell(0:0)"
-    And I type "400" into property "Jan 21" of row "0" And I see that Grid exists and loaded
+    And I type "400" into property "Jan 21" of row "0"
+    * Check if the Grid exists and loaded
-    And I type "300" into property "Feb 21" of row "0" And I see that Grid exists and loaded
+    And I type "300" into property "Feb 21" of row "0"
+    * Check if the Grid exists and loaded
-    And I type "400" into property "Mar 21" of row "0" And I see that Grid exists and loaded
+    And I type "400" into property "Mar 21" of row "0"
+    * Check if the Grid exists and loaded
-    And I type "500" into property "Apr 21" of row "0" And I see that Grid exists and loaded
+    And I type "500" into property "Apr 21" of row "0"
+    * Check if the Grid exists and loaded
-    And I type "150" into property "Jan 21" of row "1" And I see that Grid exists and loaded
+    And I type "150" into property "Jan 21" of row "1"
+    * Check if the Grid exists and loaded
-    And I type "250" into property "Feb 21" of row "1" And I see that Grid exists and loaded
+    And I type "250" into property "Feb 21" of row "1"
+    * Check if the Grid exists and loaded
-    And I type "800" into property "Mar 21" of row "1" And I see that Grid exists and loaded
+    And I type "800" into property "Mar 21" of row "1"
+    * Check if the Grid exists and loaded
-    And I type "100" into property "Apr 21" of row "1" And I see that Grid exists and loaded
+    And I type "100" into property "Apr 21" of row "1"
+    * Check if the Grid exists and loaded
     And I type "450" into property "May 21" of row "4" Then I see elements in the grid:
       | 4:-1  |  |  |  |  |  | 450 |